tfgg/yournextmep/_candidates/eu2014/bnp/michael-coleman.md

 person: michael-coleman
 region: west-midlands
 party: bnp
-title: West Midlands - British National Party - Michael Coleman
+title: Michael Coleman is running for MEP in West Midlands for the British National Party
 incumbent: false
 ---